alblaine/text-analysis-using-r/README.md

-# Data Matters 2021: Text Analysis Using R
+Text Analysis Using R
-This repository contains the files for the Text Analysis with R Data Matters Course.
+This repository contains the files for the Text Analysis with R Odum Institute short course.
 If you are signed up for this course, please download the files.
 To download the files, please do the following:

 1. Click the green button above & to the right that says "Code"
 2. Select Download ZIP.
 This will download a zipped folder of the files to your computer.